 Filing Your Taxes

-When you hit send, your return will be securely transmitted through an IRS-approved electronic channel.
+When you file your return, it will be securely transmitted through an IRS-approved electronic channel.
 It is not sent by e-mail because e-mail is not as safe as our secure channels.

 As part of the delivery process, IRS computers automatically check your return for mistakes.
-If we find easy-to-fix mistakes, like a math error or a wrong social security number, we immediately send it back to you.
+If we find easy-to-fix mistakes, like a math error or an incorrect Social Security number, we immediately send it back to you.
 You can fix it and send it right back.
 This saves time and prevents a simple mistake from holding up your refund.

 Paying Your Taxes

-- e-file and pay in a single step by authorizing an electronic funds withdrawal and get an acknowledgement as soon as we accept your payment;
+- e-file and pay by authorizing an electronic funds withdrawal and get an acknowledgement as soon as we accept your payment

 - mail a check or money order (made out to the United States Treasury) using Form 1040-V, Payment Voucher.